 Options If You Cannot Afford Your Monthly Payment

 If you find yourself unable to afford your monthly payments, it is essential to explore available options to prevent default.
-One option is for you or your CPA to request lower monthly payments by reviewing your financial situation and submitting a request to the IRS.
+One option is for you or your CPA to request lower monthly payments by reviewing your financial situation and, if your income has dropped, submitting a request to the IRS for a lower amount, often as part of broader tax return preparation and planning services.
 You may need to prove your current financial hardship to the IRS when requesting lower payments.

-Alternative payment arrangements, such as partial payment installment agreements and offers-in-compromise, can help reduce your overall tax burden and make payments more manageable.
+Alternative payment arrangements, such as partial payment installment agreements and offers-in-compromise, can help reduce your overall tax burden and make payments more manageable, which can also help resolve back taxes when the current monthly amount is no longer affordable.
 You or your CPA should not be afraid to contact the IRS for assistance.
 This can help prevent default and allow you to explore various solutions that fit your financial situation.

 Requesting Lower Monthly Payments